swaraj-khan/Dataset-Analysis-and-Model-Training-App/README.md

 2. Run the app: `streamlit run app.py`
 3. Upload a CSV file and interact with the app.

+or you can click on the link here - https://dataset-analysis-and-model-training-app.streamlit.app/

 ## Requirements

 - Python 3.7 or higher